Updated: Apr 30

 Whilst I do appreciate obvious factors such as jealousy or fear as being reasons why family or friends may not be supportive of your business, but those are their shortcomings.
 The only person you can control is yourself, and the prompts mentioned above are tools and perspectives designed to help you push past these difficult situations.

 When starting a business, you will experience many emotions and whirlwinds and you may be tempted to want to “drop” people who appear to be haters.
 But if you explore the above questions against your business and your relationships, you may find that there it is actually yourself that you are fighting and not those who close to you.

-Thank you so much for reading my posts, and remember to head on over to my Instagram page where I post daily inspirational quotes and images for working mums.
+Thank you so much for reading my posts, and remember to head on over to my Pinterest and Instagram page where I post daily inspirational quotes and images for working mums.